amm009uk/MultiSensor/README.md

 -------------------------------------------------------------------------------------------------------------
 ## Setup device
-1. Flash SPIFFs to upload the configuration file - MultiSensor/data/config.json.
-You may modify the contents prior to upload but not necessary.
+1. Flash SPIFFs to upload the configuration file - MultiSensor/data/config.json files.
+You may modify the contents prior to upload but not necessary

-2. Flash firmware.
+2. Flash firmware

 3. Device will initially come up with its own *Access Point* called esp8266-xxxxxxx.
 Connect to this and configure WiFi parameters.
-Once saved, device will reboot and connect to your WiFi.
+Once saved, device will reboot and connect to your WiFi
-   See section **Finding device IP Addres**
+   See section **Finding device IP Address**

-4. Once device is connected to WiFi, connect to it using browser.
+4. Once device is connected to WiFi, connect to it using browser

-5. Configure device parameters on web page and save.
+5. Configure device parameters on web page and save
-   Once saved, device will reboot and reconnect to your WiFi.
+   Once saved, device will reboot and reconnect to your WiFi

 6. All sensors will send their own MQTT message as appropriate.

-7. Test all sensors and once ok, turn off debugging and upload new compiled firmware - see section **Debug - Serial/Telnet output**.
+7. Test all sensors and once ok, turn off debugging and upload new compiled firmware
+   See section **Debug - Serial/Telnet output**

 - Above steps above should be done over USB-->Serial interface until device is fully functioning.
 - Future firmware updates can be performed over the air no need for USB-->Serial interface.

 -------------------------------------------------------------------------------------------------------------